Typed topology and its application to data set: Typed topological spaces

 \begin{example} Let $X$ be the set of all high school students in a county.
-Let $P$ be a set of binary relationships, such as, "friends", "close friends", "best friends", "class mates", "members on a math club", "members on a basket ball team", etc. For each student $x\in X$, and a relationship $p$, a neighborhood $U_p(x)$ is defined as $U_p(x)=\{y\in X: p(x, y)\}$.
-The assignment function $\sigma_x$ is defined as $\sigma_x(U_p(x)) = p$.
-A typed topological space is obtained.
+Let $P$ be a set of binary relationships, e.g., "friends", "close friends", "best friends", "class mates", "members on a math club", "members on a basket ball team", etc. There is a natural partial order relation on $P$.
+For instance, "best friends" are "close friends", and "close friends" are "friends".
+For $x\in X$, $p\in P$, set $U_p(x)=\{y\in X: p(x, y)\}$, and let $\sigma_x(U_{p}(x)) = p$.
+A typed topological space is obtained. $\Box$ \end{example}